pi-hole/docs/docs/guides/vpn/dynDNS.md

 pihole -a hostrecord home.mydomain.de 192.168.1.10
 ```

 If you don't do this, clients (like the Android OpenVPN client) will not able to connect to the VPN server when *inside the internal network* (while it will work from outside).
-Afterwards, the client will be able to connect to the VPN server both from inside and outside you local network.
+Afterwards, the client will be able to connect to the VPN server both from inside and outside your local network.

 ## Setting up DynDNS update